-The Resource Hire Fee of \$330, billed in Term 1, represents a partial offset of resources provided to students by the College each year.
+The Resource Hire Fee of \$363, represents a partial offset of resources provided to students by the College each year.
 This includes textbooks, novels, printing, various software licences and applications and internet access.
 This fee applies to all students.

 Charges to Accounts